micmejia/bible-dump/NKJV/Philippians/Phil 1.md

 Some indeed preach Christ even from envy and strife, and some also from goodwill:

 ###### 16
-[^c]The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains;
+The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains;

 ###### 17
 but the latter out of love, knowing that I am appointed for the defense of the gospel.